Gas Exchange in Plants (Edexcel IGCSE Biology (Modular)): Revision Note

 Gas Exchange: Photosynthesis & Respiration

-• The processes of respiration and photosynthesis both rely on the exchange of oxygen and carbon dioxide
+• The processes of respiration and photosynthesis both rely on the exchange of the gases oxygen and carbon dioxide

 Gas exchange during respiration

-• The process requires the uptake of oxygen and the release of carbon dioxide
+• Respiration requires oxygen and produces carbon dioxide

-• Oxygen diffuses down the concentration gradient from a high concentration (outside the leaf) to a low concentration (inside the leaf)
+• Oxygen diffuses down a concentration gradient from a higher concentration outside the leaf to a lower concentration inside the leaf

-• The cells use oxygen in respiration so the concentration is always low inside the respiring cells
+• The cells in the leaf use oxygen in respiration so the concentration will remain low inside the respiring cells

-• The carbon dioxide diffuses down the concentration gradient from a high concentration (inside the leaf) to a low concentration (outside the leaf)
+• Carbon dioxide diffuses down a concentration gradient from a higher concentration inside the leaf to a lower concentration outside the leaf

 Gas exchange in respiration, downloadable IGCSE & GCSE Biology revision notes